ninetyfour-be/cc-python/{{ cookiecutter.__project_uid }}/docs/reference.md

 # Reference

-The following section provides an overview of the API of the project.
+The following section describes the public API of the project.

 ## {{ cookiecutter.__package_name }}